Barron Trump: Life and education

-Barron William Trump was born on March 20, 2006, to Donald Trump and Melania Knauss.
+Barron William Trump was born on March 20, 2006, to Donald Trump and Melania Knauss Trump.
 He was baptized at the Episcopal Church of Bethesda-by-the-Sea in Palm Beach, Florida.
 Trump was raised at Trump Tower, where he has a floor of his own, and attended Columbia Grammar and Preparatory School for his primary education.
-He is of German, Scottish, and Slovenian descent.
+He is of German, Scottish, and Slovene descent.

 Upon learning of Barron's conception in August 2005, Donald expressed surprise.
 Donald has shown a fascination with the name "Barron" or "Baron", calling himself "the Baron" during an affair with Marla Maples, requesting that the writer of a television series based on his real estate career call the main character "Barron", and using the pseudonym "John Barron" since at least 1980.
 Donald chose Trump's first name, while Melania chose his middle name.
 Melania has served as Barron's primary parent; according to People, Barron is her priority.
 In an ABC News interview, she said Barron was "not a sweatpants child", and occasionally dressed as his father while partaking in baseball games, golf events, and tennis lessons.
-According to Mary Jordan in The Art of Her Deal (2020), several of Donald's friends believed he became less interested in Melania after Barron was born.

 Trump was present for his father's presidential campaign announcement in June 2015.
-Donald Trump was elected president in November 2016; Barron and Melania Trump remained in New York for six months after the election out of concern about his public image and school.
+Donald was elected president in November 2016; Barron and Melania Trump remained in New York for six months after the election out of concern about his public image and school.
 In a September 2015 interview with People, he expressed reservations about losing friendships if he moved to Washington, D.C.
 At his father's first inauguration, Trump sat beside his mother.
 Trump was the first president's son since John F. Kennedy Jr. to reside in the White House.
 He invited his class to the White House in May 2017.
 Trump appeared at the White House's Truman Balcony to view the solar eclipse of August 21, 2017.
 In September, he began attending St. Andrew's Episcopal School, a preparatory school in Potomac, Maryland, that his mother said has a "diverse community and commitment to academic excellence".
-In February 2020, acting White House chief of staff Mick Mulvaney said Donald Trump frequently talked to Barron.
+In February 2020, acting White House chief of staff Mick Mulvaney said Donald frequently talked to Barron.

-After losing the 2020 presidential election, Donald moved to Mar-a-Lago; since then, Melania has been "very protective" of Barron.
+After losing the 2020 presidential election, Donald Trump and his family moved to Mar-a-Lago; at that time, Melania was reportedly "very protective" of Barron.
 Barron was not present for his father's final speech of his first term.
 He began attending Oxbridge Academy in West Palm Beach, Florida, in August 2021.
 He was entitled to Secret Service protection until 2022.
 Trump graduated from Oxbridge Academy in May 2024, and began attending New York University's Stern School of Business in September 2024 with renewed Secret Service protection.
+In 2025, Trump began his sophomore year at NYU's Washington campus near the White House.